-New chains wear out faster on old, worn sprockets.
+New chains wear out faster on an old, worn rear sprocket or engine sprocket.

 For safety reasons, the chain has no chain joint.

-- Check the chain sliding guard for wear at the cutout. - When rivet 1 of the chain is no longer visible at the bottom edge 2 of the recess of the chain sliding guard: - Change the chain sliding guard. - Check that the chain sliding guard is firmly seated. - " If the chain sliding guard is loose: - Tighten the chain sliding guard.
+- Check the chain sliding guard for wear at the recess. - When rivet 1 of the chain is no longer visible at the bottom edge 0 of the recess of the chain sliding guard: - Change the chain sliding guard. - Check that the chain sliding guard is firmly seated. - " If the chain sliding guard is loose: - Tighten the screws on the chain sliding guard.